top of page

 TCC Instructors

-Education is at the very heart of TCC's purpose.
+Education is at the very heart of TCC's mission.
 We love ceramics and want to provide a premier resource and supportive environment for high-quality instruction for all those who desire to learn or further their knowledge of the art.
 We recognize that the quality and depth of our instructors is essential to the success of our goals.
 We are quite proud of our team!

 REBECCA